00fox/FreeMind/README.md

   in a coherent context between each module and wow.
   Forget about controlling everything for a little while, enjoy comfort and consistency, without losing performance, on the contrary.

+Still in alpha, opened beta soon...

+Initially there will only be the English version.

+There will be a wiki.

 It is programmed from scratch with particular attention to the code, its clarity, simplicity, optimization without the use of libraries except one to save variables.